joric/oneliners/README.md

 ### Why Python

-Python code almost always shorter than code in other languages and has more libraries.
-There are few exceptions.
+Python is almost always shorter than other languages (and has more libraries).
+There are just a few exceptions.

 * https://leetcode.com/problems/k-th-symbol-in-grammar